Butano State Park

 Just after the trail re-enters the woods and as it starts to climb a hill, look for the Doe Ridge Trail to your right.
 On summer days the temperature always seems to drop by 10 degrees when you step onto the trail.

 The Doe Ridge Trail trail winds through a pretty stretch of old-growth redwood uplands.
 The redwoods aren't especially large, but a lush groundcover of ferns and redwood sorrel makes this area especially attractive.
 For the most part the redwoods are sparsely distributed among an understory of huckleberry and tanoak, but at one point the trail winds around a large ravine with a relatively dense stand of redwoods.
 This stand is large, in pristine condition, and very attractive, making it perhaps the best stand of redwoods in the park.
 The old growth ends just after the ravine; although the redwoods continue, they've been partially logged.

 As the trail crests a small hill, the redwoods give way to a coastal pine forest with some pretty good-sized trees.
 At the Goat Hill Trail, turn right and descend until you reach a dirt road.
 At this point, you can turn right to access the Butano Creek Trail or turn left for a faster exit.

 Turning right adds 1.2 miles to the hike.
 The uninteresting dirt road descends to the lush canyon bottom, which has been logged and can be somewhat dark, but still makes for an interesting walk and adds some more variety to the loop.
-After crossing the creek, the trail climbs high up the hillside on the other side before dropping back down to the creek.
-It then crosses the creek several times before ending at the main park entrance road.
+The road crosses the creek and turns into the Little Butano Creek Trail.

-The main road, which is open to cars, passes an artificial pond and runs alongside a flume that was apparently used for logging.
+At the end of the Little Butano Creek Trail, turn right onto the main park road.
+The main road, which is open to cars, passes an artificial pond and runs alongside a flume that was built in the 1920s for logging.
 There are trails that run alongside the paved road, but they're kind of hilly and dull so I usually just take the road back to the parking lot.